-The project site was anticipated for residential development in the General Plan.
-The Livestock 101 C-3 node would not result in the development of future new uses or intensify uses that would be expected to use, transport or dispose hazardous materials beyond what was identified in the General Plan EIR.
+The project site was designated for Regional Commercial uses in the General Plan.
+The Betabel Road C-1 Overlay would not result in the development of future new uses or intensify uses that would be expected to use, transport or dispose of hazardous materials beyond what was identified in the General Plan EIR.
+The types of land uses allowed within the Betabel Road node are consistent with those analyzed in the General Plan EIR.
 Future development within the project site will be required to comply with all applicable regulations related to hazardous materials and would be compatible with General Plan policies that reduce risk from the transport, use, disposal and potential release of hazardous materials, including Policy HS-5.2 which limits development of new sensitive land uses near uses involving hazardous materials (General Plan EIR, p.
-12-29); Policy HS-6.1 which requires proper storage and disposal of hazardous materials (General Plan EIR, p.
-12-29); and Policy HS-6.3 which requires land use consistency with the Hazardous Waste Management Plan (General Plan EIR, p.
+12-29); Policy HS-6.1 which requires proper storage and disposal of hazardous materials (General Plan EIR p.
+12-29); and Policy HS-6.3 which requires land use consistency with the Hazardous Waste Management Plan (General Plan EIR p.
 12-30).
-The Livestock 101 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The Betabel Road C-1 Overlay would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.

-Buildout of land uses anticipated in the General Plan would lead to urban and other c. development and the intensification of land uses that could emit hazardous emissions or result in the handling of hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school, depending on the location of the individual development project being proposed.
+c.
+Buildout of land uses anticipated in the General Plan would lead to urban and other development and the intensification of land uses that could emit hazardous emissions or result in the handling of hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school, depending on the location of the individual development project being proposed.
 The General Plan contains policies that would encourage protection of the safety of the residents, students, faculty, staff, and visitors at school sites.
 The General Plan EIR identified Mitigation Measure HAZ-2, which would result in additional protection for existing private and public school sites, and potentially lead to additional mitigation for effects to private and public school facilities arising from the development of urban and other uses and related infrastructure identified in the General Plan (General Plan EIR, p.
 12-42).
-Therefore, Mitigation Measure HAZ-2, together with the goals and policies of the General Plan and adherence with applicable requirements of state and federal regulations would reduce this impact to less than significant (General Plan EIR pp. 12-40- 12-42).
+Therefore, Mitigation Measure HAZ-2, together with the goals and policies of the

+General Plan and adherence with applicable requirements of state and federal regulations would reduce this impact to less than significant (General Plan EIR pp. 12-40- 12-42).

-The Livestock 101 C-3 node is not located within one-quarter of a mile of a school.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR (General Plan EIR p.
+The proposed Betabel Road C-1 Overlay area is not located within one-quarter of a mile from an existing or proposed school.
+Therefore, future development within the project site would have no impact related to hazardous materials on school sites.
+The project site is designated as Commercial Regional in the General Plan and the rezoning to add C-1 would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR (General Plan EIR p.
 12-29).